Chiropractors hate horse riding which of course is an exaggeration; I haven't tested the opinions of my colleagues.

 But parents who encourage their children to get involved in reckless and irresponsible horse riding should be put in the stocks and have rotten tomatoes thrown at them.

 Learn to ride horses, motor bikes, and gliding the right way, and I'm wholly in favour of it.
-Yes, they are dangerous sports, but life is intrinsically dangerous.
-You weigh up the dangers and have a ball, knowing that it may occasionally end up in tragedy.
+Yes, they are dangerous sports, but life is intrinsically hazardous.
+You weigh them up and have a ball, knowing that it may occasionally end up in tragedy.

 The lower neck has small, vulnerable parts called an uncus or uncinate process.
 They prevent sideways movement of the neck bones, protecting the nerve roots as they emerge from the spine.